userdw/Intel_Ready_to_Fly_Drone/07._Basic_Image_Processing_with_OpenCV_and_Python/README.md

 <img src="/images/OpenCV_and_Python.png" height="400">

-As of 1.5 release firmware, Intel® Aero Platform for UAVs comes with OpenCV and Python 3 included.
-OpenCV (Open Source Computer Vision) is a library which is often found in researches and commercial products.
+As of 1.5+ firmware, Intel® Aero Platform for UAVs comes with OpenCV and Python 3 by default.
+OpenCV (Open Source Computer Vision) is an image processing library which is often found in researches and commercial products.
 Its robustness and ease of use contribute to its popularity for being choosen in general applications involving image processing.
-As of Python, it is scripting programming language with human-readable syntax.
-Python have many libraries in its repository which make it even easier to use.
-If both OpenCV and Python are easy to use, shouldn't image processing will be easy as well?
-Yes it should be!
-The topics in this part are arranged as below:
+As of Python, it is one of the most popular scripting languages because it is heavily focused on human-readable aspect.
+It will make more sense to code in Python than in C/C++ from a beginner's point of view.
+With those backgrounds, we can make a guess that image processing utilizing both of them should be easy.
+In this part we will explore some general topics in image processing using OpenCV and Python.
+The available topics are arranged as below:
 * [01.
 Images]
 * [02.
 Histogram]
 * [03.
 Binary Vision]